iaretechnician/barebones-masterserver-wiki/Tips-And-Recommendations.md

 Smaller steps will help you to make sure that you **understand how everything works**, and when something doesn't work - you'll know exactly what's wrong.

 > I've noticed that many users like to start by rewriting the demo to suit their games.
-And when something doesn't work - they spend a large amount of time trying to understand what's wrong. ❗️ It's actually **faster** to do everything from scratch
+And when something doesn't work - they spend a large amount of time trying to understand what's wrong. ❗️ It's actually **a lot faster** to do everything from scratch